Hofstede’s Cultural Dimensions Theory. Also, Definition and Examples of Geert Hofstede Six Cultural Dimensions.

-Hofstede’s cultural dimension was developed in 1980 by Dutch management researcher Geert Hofstede.
-It is also known as Hofstede’s model and Hofstede’s cultural dimensions theory.
-Hofstede’s cultural dimensions refer to the conceptual framework that identifies the differences in culture globally.
-It shows a systematic process to compare the nations based on beliefs, values, behaviors, and attitudes.
+Hofstede’s cultural dimension was developed in 1980 by Dutch management scholar Geert Hofstede.
+It is also known as Hofstede’s model and theory.
+Hofstede’s cultural dimensions refer to the conceptual framework identifying cultural differences worldwide.
+It systematically compares the nations based on beliefs, values, behaviors, and attitudes.
 Hofstede’s cultural dimensions theory shows the effects of a society’s culture on the values of its members.
-It also shows how these values relate to behavior, using a structure derived from factor analysis.
+It also uses a structure derived from factor analysis to show how these values relate to behavior.

 This model generates rank for each country through contained scores on a specific dimension.
-Each dimension of the Hofstede model is different from other dimensions for its unique factor analysis.
+Each dimension of the Hofstede model differs from others for its unique factor analysis.
 Hence, it is one of the critical theories to understand the cultural differences prevalent across the country.
-Cultural difference creates cultural conflict that is also known as the communication noise barrier.
+Cultural difference creates cultural conflict, also known as the communication noise barrier.

 Hofstede’s Six Cultural Dimensions

-Geert Hofstede’s 6 Cultural Dimensions are Power Distance Index (PDI), Individualism Vs Collectivism, Masculinity Vs Femininity, Uncertainty Avoidance Index (UAI), Long Vs Short Term Orientation, and Indulgence Vs Restraint.
-This cultural dimensions theory is beneficial to understand and change the work attitude of the organization, group, team members, and so on.
-It also assists the negotiators to understand the opposite party during international negotiation.
+Geert Hofstede’s 6 Cultural Dimensions are Power Distance Index (PDI), Individualism Vs. Collectivism, Masculinity Vs. Femininity, Uncertainty Avoidance Index (UAI), Long Vs. Short-Term Orientation and Indulgence Vs. Restraint.
+This cultural dimensions theory is beneficial to understand and changing the work attitude of the organization, group, team members, and so on.
+It also assists the negotiators in understanding the opposite party during international negotiations.
 Hofstede’s cultural dimensions are a significant model of communication that contributes to international and cross-culture communication.

 Hofstede’s 6 Cultural Dimensions are: